 Previously under the radar, Lisbon has hit the tourism big time with travelers who flock to the Portuguese capital at all times of the year.
 Many of these travelers are new to Portuguese food since it’s not a typical cuisine in many parts of the world.

-As for us, we originally discovered Portuguese food back in 2007 during our honeymoon.
+As for us, we now live in Lisbon.
+However, we originally discovered Portuguese food back in 2007 during our honeymoon.
 At that time, information about what and where to eat in Lisbon and the rest of Portugal was sparse.

 As honeymooners, we relied on our noses and word-of-mouth recommendations when it came to finding the best food in Lisbon.
 Despite the challenge, we fell for Portugal, its people and its food.